idleberg/bun-storage/README.md

 ## Usage

-For simple use cases, the auto-setup will expose both, `sessionStorage` and `localStorage` on the global object.
+For simple use cases, the automatic setup will expose both, `sessionStorage` and `localStorage` on the global object.
 The location of the database defaults to `.bun-storage/localStorage.sqlite`.
 However, you won't be able to listen to storage events.

 ```typescript
 import 'bun-storage/auto';